jryan814/datab-projects/README.md

 Time for some 'data sciencing'

 ## Project Selection
 I selected these projects to showcase some of the work I have done.
 They were chosen based on several factors, such as my personal interest in the project, the technical skills used, and the overall genre of it's application.
+Virtually all of the data I have worked with has been unstructured, requiring some degree of cleaning, transforming, and reconstructing.

 Some of the python modules used are:
 - Pandas